KosmosMC/Neodymium/README.md

 -  Gamebreaking Glitches
 -  Performance Issues

+There will not be support for versions below 1.9.0/1.9.01.
+You could likely fix most issues by updating to a more modern version.

 # 🛠️ Mod Suggestions

 In order to suggest a mod to the modpack, you should open a pull request with the following information: